top of page

 Author: Rose D.

-Cardiovascular exercise is an energy-generating process and defined as exercise that raises the heart rate, breathing frequency and increased blood circulation in the body.
-The increased activity of skeletal and large muscle groups during cardiovascular exercise, demand more energy, in order to maintain ATP production through aerobic mechanisms supplied by oxygen.
+Cardiovascular exercise is an energy-generating process and is defined as exercise that raises the heart rate, breathing frequency, and increased blood circulation in the body.
+The increased activity of skeletal and large muscle groups during cardiovascular exercise, demands more energy, to maintain ATP production through aerobic mechanisms supplied by oxygen.

-A sedentary lifestyle is one of the leading factors to the development of cardiac related diseases along with these lifestyle factors, high blood pressure, abnormal values for blood lipids, smoking, and obesity.
-[2] Regular exercise assists with reducing and maintaining body weight, reduce bad cholesterol, raises good cholesterol, and improves insulin sensitivity.
+A sedentary lifestyle is one of the leading factors in the development of cardiac-related diseases along with these lifestyle factors, high blood pressure, abnormal values for blood lipids, smoking, and obesity.
+[2] Regular exercise assists with reducing and maintaining body weight, reduces bad cholesterol, raises good cholesterol, and improves insulin sensitivity.
 Improved insulin sensitivity can assist with controlling glucose levels which is beneficial for diabetics.
 Benefits are obtained from the efficient movement of blood flow through the vascular system and the heart.

-Moderate physical activity, established as 30-60 minutes a day, encourage benefits towards overall cardiovascular health.
+Moderate physical activity, established as 30-60 minutes a day, encourages benefits towards overall cardiovascular health.
 Though exercise doesn't directly impact one single factor alone, daily moderate exercise, assists with improvements across the spectrum of factors.
-The impact of regular consistent activity extends the probability towards long lasting and optimal cardiovascular health.
+The impact of regular consistent activity extends the probability towards long-lasting and optimal cardiovascular health.
 When consistent cardiovascular physical activity is paired with good nutrition and cessation of risky lifestyle factors, significantly impactful results can occur on overall health.

 References: